Shibuya Station Guide: Exits, Train Lines & Top Things to Do

 Hachiko Statue

-Getting a selfie with the storied Hachiko Statue is a must-do when in Shibuya.
-The statue is of a loyal dog from Akita Prefecture who waited every day for ten years for his master to return, unaware that the man—a professor at the agricultural department of the University of Tokyo—had passed away.
+Taking a selfie with the famous Hachiko Statue is a must when visiting Shibuya.
+The statue depicts a loyal dog from Akita Prefecture who waited every day for nearly ten years for his master—a professor at the University of Tokyo’s agriculture department—unaware that he had passed away.

 Shibuya 109